daniestevez/dvb-gse/README.md

 DVB-S2 BBFRAMEs are larger than a 1500 byte MTU).
 The following rules need to be followed.

-* The payload of each UDP packet can optionally be begin by a header of up to 64 bytes, which is discarded by this application.
+* The payload of each UDP packet can optionally begin by a header of up to 64 bytes, which is discarded by this application.
 The header length is set with the `--header-length` argument.
 By default, no header is assumed.